erszcz/msc-thesis/dfly-multiboot.md

 [Coreboot][ext:coreboot][^ft:coreboot] is a BIOS firmware replacement.
-It is based on the concept of _payloads_ (standalone ELF executables) which it loads in order to offer a specific set of functionality required by the software which is to run later.
+It is based on the concept of _payloads_ (standalone ELF executables) that are loaded in order to offer a specific set of functionality required by the software that is to be run later.
 The usual payload is Linux, but there is a number of others available:
 SeaBIOS (offering traditional BIOS services), iPXE/gPXE/Etherboot (for booting over a network) or GNU GRUB.
-Thanks to the number of payloads Coreboot is able to load most PC operating systems.
+Thanks to the number of payloads,
+Coreboot is able to load most PC operating systems.

-Coreboot has a broad range of capabilities but as a firmware replacement it is intended for use by hardware manufacturers in their products (motherboards or systems-on-chip) in contrast to GRUB which is installable on a personal computer by a power-user.
+Coreboot has a broad range of capabilities, but as a firmware replacement it is intended for use by hardware manufacturers in their products (motherboards or systems-on-chip).
+This contrasts with GRUB,
+which is installable on a personal computer by a power-user.

 [ext:coreboot]: http://www.coreboot.org/